Harmonic Analysis on the Real Line, 9783030818913

 Summary

-This book provides an accessible path for those new to the theory of harmonic analysis on the real line.
-It presents a collection of fundamental, well-established, and lesser-known results, forming a solid foundation for future research in this area.
-Many of these results are also essential for multivariate extensions.
-The book includes an extensive bibliography and hints to open problems.
-It can be used as a framework for s…
+This book sketches a path for newcomers into the theory of harmonic analysis on the real line.
+It presents a collection of both basic, well-known, and some less known results that may serve as a background for future research around this topic.
+Many of these results are also a necessary basis for multivariate extensions.
+An extensive bibliography, as well as hints to open problems, are included.
+The book can be used as a skeleton for designing certain special courses, but it is also suitable for self-study.

 Book Details